jutaz/dnode-tarantula/README.md

 ### api.$.ids(Function callback)

 Return Array of all Id connected to Spider

+### server.broadcast(String methodname, [arguments...])

+Broad cast call 'methodname' on all Fly and pass to each arguments

+### server.ids()

+Return ids of all connected clients

+## Client Methods